NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/operations/inv_operation_add_default_item.md

-# Adding Items
+# Adding Default Items
 <primary-label ref="inventory"/>

-Items can be added to the Inventory through different sources, such as a Default Item Data Structure, a Pickup, or Loot that has been selected.
-This page explores those methods in detail, along with advanced usage patterns.
+Items can be added to the Inventory through different sources, such as a Default Item Data Structure.
+It uses the **Item Data Asset** and optional **Fragment Memories** to represent the item being added to the inventory.

-## Add Default Item
+## Adding a Default Item

 <procedure title="Adding an Item to the Inventory" collapsible="true" default-state="expanded">
     <step>